EnriqueDoster/project_lab_notebooks/postdoc_projects/WGS_tool_comparison.md

 ## Lab journal
 ---------------------------------------------------------------------------------------------------------------

+### 2020-1-28

+* I emailed MSI for help with troubleshooting the weird errors I was getting when trying to run the pipeline using the scheduler.
+* Matt Mix is helping look into the issue.

+### 2020-1-27
+* I mostly figured out how to get the WGS pipelines running on MSI's scheduler, but I keep getting errors from the queueing system.
+First, it wasn't registering how much wall time I was requesting and then I started getting a generic error message saying my request was denied "administratively".

 ### 2020-1-18
 * After dealing with troubleshooting the combined WGS pipeline, I started a run on the 10K Listeria genomes from the GenomeTrakr database.